priimak/splot/README.md

 fig.show(900, 600)
 ```

-You should a window popup with following figure.
+You should see a window popup with following figure.
 ![](docs/readme-demo.png)